openfun/kubic/README.md

 #### ArgoCD Vault Plugin example - secret-helm application

 This example shows how to use the ArgoCD Vault Plugin to deploy a helm chart with secrets stored in Hashicorp Vault.
 The application is a simple chart which creates a secret with with various keys and values.
-The application is deployed in 2 environments : dev and prod.
+The application is deployed in 2 environments: dev and prod.
 The application is deployed in 2 different namespaces, one namespace per application and per environment.

 The application configuration refers to specific helm values per environment.
 The used value files are declared for each environment using the JSON file.
-The JSON file must contain the following :
+The JSON file must contain the following:

 ```json
 {